USDA-SCINet/scinet-site/sn_collections/_events/package-env/2024-10-package-env-workshop.md

 date: 2024-10-03
 end_date: 2024-10-04
 description: Event - Workshop for managing software packages and computing environments
-excerpt: In this workshop, we will cover best practices for managing software packages and computing environments on SCINet’s supercomputers.
-This will be a hands-on workshop that will provide you with the practical knowledge and skills you need to spend less time worrying about package management and more time focusing on your research!
+excerpt: "In this workshop, we will cover best practices for managing software packages and computing environments on SCINet’s supercomputers.
+This will be a hands-on workshop that will provide you with the practical knowledge and skills you need to spend less time worrying about package management and more time focusing on your research!"
 categories: [2024 10 SPEMW]
 tags: software package-management
 layout_type: workshop